-For more information, refer to the REST APIs documentation <apis:apis-index>.
+For a complete list of all the REST interface, refer to the REST APIs Reference documentation.

 Response & Error Codes

 The UForge API returns typical HTTP status codes for every request received.
 HTTP status codes in the 200 range mean that the request was successful, while the 400 and 500 range indicates an error.
 The status codes in the 300 range are reserved for redirection.